 As part of SIT's commitment to student safety and security, all students are required to have a working smart phone capable of making and receiving both local and international calls throughout the duration of the program.
-For that purpose, students are required to either (a) bring an open, unlocked smart phone from home to the program that can accept a local SIM card, and is compatible with and usable at the program location, (b) work with the program coordinator within the first week upon arrival in country to purchase a smart phone locally, or (c) bring a dual SIM smart phone.
+For that purpose, students are required to either (a) bring an open, unlocked smart phone from home to the program that can accept a local SIM card, and is compatible with and usable at the program location, (b) work with the program director within the first week upon arrival in country to purchase a smart phone locally, or (c) bring a dual SIM smart phone.
 DO NOT purchase an international plan.
 It is critical that you have a local SIM with a local telephone number to connect.
+Note that some service providers require you to either pay off your phone service contract or have owned your phone for a minimum of six months before they will unlock a phone.
+In these cases you may need to purchase an unlocked phone on arrival to Ecuador.